-An application checklist is a formal document that systematically organizes all the tasks or requirements needed when requesting admission or approval for something.
+An application checklist is a formal and quality checklist that systematically organizes all the tasks or requirements needed when requesting admission or approval for something.
 It can be a time-saving tool when applying for college, law school, a loan, a visa, or a job.

 They are usually printed on paper but may also be transformed into a digital file.
 In some cases, application checklists go hand in hand with standard application forms issued by a company or organization.

 Application checklists may be further subcategorized according to the job or task they are used for.
 To illustrate, a checklist used when requesting admission to medical school is called a medical school application checklist.
 Other examples are travel checklists, SAT checklists, university application checklists, law school application checklists,

 A hallmark of an effective application sample checklist is its accuracy and level of organization.
 Remember, a checklist is a memory aid.
 Therefore, a good one should make learning (or at least, remembering) something more convenient.

 Here are a few tips on how to make all that possible: